smitragb/hermes-rs/README.md

 # hermes-rs
-An attempt to build Hermes Replication with sqlite3 and gRPC in Rust
+An attempt to build Hermes Replication with an in-memory KV store and gRPC in Rust